How to Keep Your Pet Healthy

 Your pet’s health and happiness in the future depend on regular checkups.

-Even if your dog seems well, it’s still a good idea to take them in for an annual checkup.
-This will give your doctor a better idea of your pet’s overall health and help them to catch any new illnesses early when they’re simpler to cure.
+Even if your dog seems well, it’s still a good idea to take it in for an annual checkup.
+This will give your doctor a better idea of your pet’s overall health and help them catch any new illnesses early, when they’re simpler to cure.

 Vaccinating your dog at the recommended intervals may protect him against a wide range of infectious illnesses, some of which can be fatal.

-It is important to keep your pet up-to-date on parasite prevention methods in addition to routine vaccinations.
+It is essential to keep your pet up-to-date on parasite prevention methods and routine vaccinations.

-Fleas, ticks, and heartworms are just a few of the parasites that may make your dog very sick or at least very unpleasant.
+Fleas, ticks, and heartworms are just a few parasites that may make your dog very sick or unpleasant.

 Perth and South Perth Health Care Tips for Small Dogs